dimaxweb/protractor-fullstack/README.md

 In order to be able to test sites in local intranet , behind the firewall or just the localhost with Sauce Labs - your will to establish tunnel connection to Sauce Labs with
 SauceLabs Connect utility.

-Running the bellow command will do all the job behind the scenes :
+Running the bellow command will  download the Sauce Labs connector in first run and then will start it with your account credentials.

 ```sh